-Paros isn't the first island that comes to mind when thinking about the Greek Islands, but it's one of the most well-rounded places to visit in The Cyclades.
+Paros isn’t the first island that comes to mind when thinking about the Greek Islands, but it’s one of the most well-rounded places to visit in The Cyclades.
+And it’s also my favorite island in Greece.
 It nails all the boxes on a holiday check list, and its central location in the island group makes Paros easily accessible by both ferry and plane.
-Below is my complete guide to the island including the best beaches, day trips, restaurants, boutique hotels, villages, viewpoints and more.
-This post may contain affiliate links.
+Below is my complete guide to the island including the best beaches, day trips, restaurants, boutique hotels, villages, viewpoints, Paros photo locations, Google Map pins and more.

 A gelato a day on Paros.